 “America’s hunters, anglers, and hikers need to be able to access and enjoy our nation’s public lands,” said Barrasso.
 “Across the West, federal land and private land form a checkerboard.
 Our bipartisan legislation will provide America’s sportsmen and women with easily accessible digital maps and information.
 It will clarify the access points to public lands and highlight the boundaries of where recreational hunting, fishing, and shooting are permitted.
 The MAP Land Act protects the rights of private landowners and provides outdoor enthusiasts with the information they need.”

 The MAP Land Act is sponsored by Sens.
 Jim Risch (R-ID) and Angus King (I-ME).
 In addition to Barrasso, the legislation is cosponsored by the chairman of the ENR Committee, Joe Manchin (D-WV), and Sens.
-Mike Crapo (R-ID), Martin Heinrich (D-NM), Steve Daines (R-MT), Mark Kelly (D-AZ), and Susan Collins (R-ME).
+Mike Crapo (R-ID), Martin Heinrich (D-NM), Steve Daines (R-MT), Mark Kelly (D-AZ), Susan Collins (R-ME), Cynthia Lummis (R-WY), Tammy Baldwin (D-WI), Jon Tester (D-MT), and John Hickenlooper (D-CO).

 The MAP Land Act is supported by many in the conservation and sportsmen community, including the Theodore Roosevelt Conservation Partnership, Congressional Sportsmen’s Foundation, Backcountry Hunters & Anglers, and Trout Unlimited.